Volunteering at the BioPark

 Apply to be a Volunteer

 No specialized knowledge is necessary to become a volunteer.
-BioPark staff will teach you everything you need to know in the training sessions.
+BioPark staff will teach you everything you need to know in the orientation sessions.
 We ask that you bring your enthusiasm, a commitment to conservation, a sense of responsibility and patience.
 Experienced volunteers and staff are available to assist you after training, and monthly volunteer meetings keep you up to date.
-Find upcoming training dates.
+Find upcoming orientation dates.

 Benefits vary with positions, but generally include free admission to all BioPark facilities (the zoo, aquarium and botanic garden) during regular daytime hours and discounts at the food and gift concessions.

 Volunteer jobs are for ages 18 and older, unless otherwise noted.